Arvin Amatorio

-Arvin Amatorio (born 5 June 1971) is a Filipino-American attorney and politician, currently serving his second term as the mayor of Bergenfield, New Jersey.
+Arvin Amatorio (born June 5, 1971) is a Filipino-American attorney and politician, currently serving his second term as the mayor of Bergenfield, New Jersey.
+Amatorio ran unopposed during his reelection in the November 2023 general elections.
 A member of the Democratic Party, he previously served as a two-term councilman and council president.
-Amatorio is the second Filipino to serve as mayor of Bergenfield.

 Early life and education

 Amatorio was born and raised in Baler, Aurora, Philippines, to public school teachers.
 He earned a degree in economics from Colegio de San Juan de Letran and later obtained a Juris Doctor from San Sebastian College in Manila.
 Amatorio immigrated to the United States in 2002.
-He holds a master of liberal arts in international relations from Harvard University.
+He holds a Master's of Liberal Arts in International Relations with a focus in National Security Analysis from Harvard University.

 Career

 While still in the Philippines, Amatorio worked at the Department of the Interior and Local Government (DILG) in 1996.
-He later worked at the defunct Economic Intelligence and Investigation Bureau under the Department of Finance before it was deactivated.
+He later worked at the Economic Intelligence and Investigation Bureau under the Department of Finance.

 After immigrating to the United States in 2002, he was admitted to practice law in New York in 2006.
-He is also admitted to practice both in the US Southern District and the Eastern District Courts of New York.
+He is also admitted to practice in both the US Southern District and the Eastern District Courts of New York.

 From 2006, he practiced immigration law in New York, became a litigation lawyer, and later opened his immigration law office in Bergenfield, New Jersey.

-His early career involved defending the Filipino nurses in the civil case, known as the “Sentosa Case," after they were sued by their recruitment agency and medical facilities in New York State court.
+His early career involved defending the Filipino nurses in the civil case, known as the "Sentosa Case" after they were sued by their recruitment agency and medical facilities in New York State court.
 Amatorio also represented the Republic of the Philippines through the Presidential Commission on Good Government (PCGG) during the forfeiture cases filed by the Philippines, in this case the US Southern District Court of New York, specifically concerning the claim on a piece of Claude Monet's Water Lily painting and other properties sold by former First Lady Imelda Marcos secretary Vilma Bautista.
 Except for Water Lily, the other claimants, including the Class (Human Rights victims) represented by Robert Swift, Golden Buddha Corporation, the company that substituted Rogelio Roxas, and the family of Vilma Bautista, reached a court settlement.